WebHeroSchool/NM_MyJsStyleGuide/README.md

 class MyClass {};
 ```

-7.Terminate your statements with semicolons ;.
+    7. Terminate your statements with semicolons ;.

 ```js
     // bad